jmburns000/training-test/README.md

 # Our Training Examples
-TTheese are the demo files from the NCEAS tutorial.
+These are the demo files from the NCEAS tutorial.

 - apples
 - oranges